InsightDataScience/Parsing-Workshop/chapter3/README.md

 ### Exercises
 Our First Awk
 consider the file:
 1 2 3
 4 5 6
 7 8 9

-if we use awk on this text document we can
+if we use awk on this text document we can mimic the linux command 'cat'
 ```
 awk '{print $0}' FILE // Print each line
 ```